-Since then, if our knowledge of the cerebrum has improved a little – just a little – this organ and its connexion with thought, memory or creativity remain another big mystery.
+Since then, if scientific knowledge of the cerebrum has improved a little – just a little – this organ and its connexion with thought, memory or creativity remain a perfect mystery.
 Today no searcher would probably support that “the cerebrum secretes thought”.
 But very little assume that the cerebrum is not the cause of thought.
 Brain is the tool, not the source.

 A Brain That Does Not Think